apify/apify-docs/docs/storage/request_queue.md

 ([see example]((https://sdk.apify.com/docs/examples/puppeteer-crawler))),
 and [manage your existing queues](https://sdk.apify.com/docs/api/request-queue#requestqueueaddrequestrequest-options).

-Each actor run is associated with the default request queue, which is created for the actor run, when the first request is added to it.
+Each actor run is associated with the default request queue, which is created for the actor run when the first request is added to it.
 Typically, it is used to store URLs to crawl in the specific actor run, however its usage is optional.

 You can also create `named queues` which can be shared between actors or between actor runs.